Tables of Contents

 Education Requirements for Investment Bankers

-An investment banking education typically starts with an undergraduate degree in financial services, finance, or economics.
+An investment banking education typically starts with an undergraduate degree in finance or economics.
 The BLS states that an MBA or other advanced degree in finance, economics, or mathematics is often required for high-level positions in investment banking and other securities industries.

 One of the most important aspects of a finance education is the opportunity to develop a professional network, which is boosted by finding an internship with an investment banking firm while enrolled in a degree program.